tc39/proposal-ecmascript-sharedmem/MEMMODEL_CONSTRAINTS.md

   for memory used for atomics.
 The situation is somewhat better in well-typed C++ but reality is complicated.

+## Implementation targeting C and C++ or LLVM

+* _Targeting C or C++_: it should be possible to implement SharedArrayBuffer using C or C++.
+The C/C++11 memory model allows accesses with a number of orderings, and there should be a mapping from SharedArrayBuffer accesses to C/C++11 orderings.
+Racy SharedArrayBuffer accesses are required to produce defined values, so cannot be implemented using C/C++ non-atomics.
+* _Targeting LLVM_: implementations may also decide to target
+  LLVM, which may provide for more optimization than targeting C/C++ and compiling to LLVM.
+In particular, LLVM allows unordered access, which does not require per-variable sequential consistency.

 ## Racy accesses and safety

 * _Conflicts and races are safe_: Standard non-atomic accesses can be